azonenberg/triggercrossbar/README.md

 * Siglent SSG5000X (bidirectional): 5V TTL for trigger, 3.3V CMOS for pulse
 * Siglent SDG7000A: 5V TTL (Vih = 2 to 5.5V)
 * Teledyne LeCroy (all recent models): adjustable threshold up to +/- 400 mV or +/- 4V in 1x / 10x mode respectively

+# Input buffer design

+We need a total of seven inputs today, plan for at least ten to provide some margin